adam-kulagowski/orios-mousepad/README.md

 Notes:

 - delay should be in range 10-1000
-- LEAD value should be in range 0-255
+- each R,G,B LED value should be in range 0-255

 We are loading that file, skipping first line and proceed as below: